quantumwake/alethic-ism-processor-mako/README.md

 ### Example 3: HTML Table Generation

-A simple example that generates an HTML table from input queries:
+A simple example that generates an HTML table from input items:

 ```mako
 <table>